Friends! It’s officially summer in the northern hemisphere! 🎉

 And honestly, isn’t the best part of camping the food?!
 I spend all year long dreaming about campfire s’mores and delicious feasts served around the fire.

 Could you share all your favorite camping recipes in a roundup post?
 Or maybe you have some unique camping hacks to share with the world?
 The possibilities are endless!

 The Summer Slump

 As we enter into the summer season, The Summer Slump might start hitting home for many bloggers.

 I read this article by Ali from Gimme Some Oven years ago, and it has always stuck with me: 5 Tips for Blogging Through the Summer Slump.
 Your traffic (and therefore your income) might dip a bit in the summer.

 Or…take a break.
-Life has been interesting (and tough and stressful and weird) these past few months, and sometimes a break from blogging is exactly what you need.
+When things start to feel a bit crazy in life, sometimes a break from blogging is exactly what you need.
 Make it as long or as short as you like, but taking a step back may just help you relax and come back to blogging in a refreshed state of mind. 💆♀️

 Now let’s chat: What are you planning on posting this month?
 How are you going to balance these summery trends?